syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ## List of properties ignored on export

-Following are the list of properties that are exclude during grid export, to reduce the unwanted data transfer to server.
+Following are the list of properties that are excluded during grid export, to reduce the unwanted data transfer to server.

 * dataSource
 * query